Removing Duplicates from an Array (Hard Version)

 .

-For an input string s = "babc"
+For instance, given the input string s = "babc"

 and "abc"